 She also runs the Safety Village birthday parties and heads up the SVD Teen Drone Corp.
 She received a degree in Eartly Childhood Education from Elmhurst College.
 Beth and her mother own a child care center,

 Ready, Set, Grow in Darien.
 She is also the lead preschool teacher.
-When Beth isn't with the children at her child care center or at Safety Village, she is spending time with her husband, daughter, and twin boys.
+When Beth isn't with the children at her child care center or at Safety Village, she is spending time with her daughter and twin boys.

 John Maggio